AkankshaJairath/Serverless_Architecture/README.md

    - Navigated to the Lambda page and named the function `S3OldData`.
    - Used an existing IAM role (`prashant-s3-lambda-role`) which had permissions to access S3 and manage storage.

-2. **Writing the Lambda Function Code:**
+2. **Writing the Lambda Function Code:** {Attached the python code s3older.py}
-   - Developed a Python-based Lambda function using Boto3 to list objects in an S3 bucket and delete those older than 30 days.
+   - A Python-based Lambda function using Boto3 to list objects in an S3 bucket and delete those older than 30 days.

 3. **Testing:**
    - Manually invoked the Lambda function and verified that the files were deleted successfully.